artsycoder533/VOHPS-LLC/README.md

 ## Overview

-I created this multi-page static website created for Visions of Hope Psychological Services, LLC, a local private practice based in Richmond, Virginia.
-My client was planning to transition from part time to fulltime with her private practice and she needed a website to assist her in gaining exposure to potential clients.
+This is a multi-page freelance website that I built for Visions of Hope Psychological Services, LLC.
+They are a local private practice based in Richmond, Virginia that needed to create their online presence as well as generate leads and provide current and potential clients with a space to learn more information about their private practice.

 ### Screenshot